openstad/openstad-docs/technical/deploying/deploying-a-custom-container.md

 # How to deploy a custom image?
-In case you might want to deploy your own docker image of on our more.
-Easiest way to do this is to deploy to a custom image to a public dockerhub.
+In case you might want to deploy your own docker image of on our more of the servers the easiest way to do this is to deploy to a custom image to a public dockerhub.
 Currently the Helm files assume a public dockerhub repository.
+If you want it be private an key for authenticating with Dockerhub, or another registry should be added.

-In values yaml overwrite the name of the sockets:
+Most likely the custom image will be a version of the Frontend.
+So for insance in your values yaml overwrite the name of the image:
 ```
+frontend:
+  # Deployment container is what is eventually run in the pod
   deploymentContainer:
-  name: api-container
+    name: frontend
     # Docker image for this pod
-  image: dockerhubname/container:tag
+    image: dockerhubname/imagename:tag
 ```

 Run upgrade command: